mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 Click [here](../_static/resources/ayn-rand-how-to-read-not-write.pdf) to download and read the essay "How to Read (and Not to Write)" by Ayn Rand where she demonstrates how to read closely and deobfuscate text.

+- **Identify Ambiguity:** Look for words or phrases that are vague or whose meaning is not clear.
+Ambiguity can be a deliberate tactic to obscure the truth or to make statements less directly accountable.

+- **Detect Euphemisms:** Notice when softer, more palatable words are used to disguise harsh realities or unpopular actions.
+Euphemisms may be used to manipulate sentiment or soften criticism.

+- **Analyze Modality:** Pay attention to the use of modal verbs (could, should, would, might) which can suggest possibilities rather than certainties, often used to make assertions less direct or definitive.

+- **Evaluate Quantifiers:** Pay attention to the use of quantifiers such as "all," "every," "none," which can exaggerate or oversimplify claims and create misleading impressions.

+- **Look for Loaded Language:** Identify emotionally charged words designed to elicit strong feelings.
+These can be used to sway opinions or distract from factual information.

+- **Check for Overgeneralizations:** Be wary of statements that make sweeping claims or generalizations without specific evidence.
+These can be a means to influence by overstating or oversimplifying the truth.

+- **Spot False Dichotomies:** Recognize when language is used to present only two extreme options, suggesting no possible alternatives.
+This technique forces an either/or decision, ignoring other viable options.

+- **Unpack Assumptions:** Dig into the assumptions that underlie certain statements.
+Often, manipulative language rests on unspoken premises that, if examined, may not hold up.

+- **Cross-Verify Facts:** Always check the factual basis of any statement.
+Manipulative language may distort or omit key facts, so verifying information through multiple reliable sources is crucial.

 ## Phase 3: Critique Ideas

 ### Critical Fallibilism